-Section 1341, title 31, United States Code (31 U.S.C. § 1341 [1990]), limits DoD and its agents to making or authorizing expenditures or obligations that do not exceed the available appropriations or funds.
-Additionally, DoD or its agents may not contract or obligate for the payment of money before an appropriation is made available for that contract or obligation unless otherwise authorized by law.
-As stated in 31 U.S.C. § 1517 (2004), DoD and its agents are prohibited from making or authorizing expenditures or obligations exceeding an apportionment or the amount permitted by prescribed regulations.
+Section 1341, title 31, United States Code (31 U.S.C. § 1341 [1990]), limits the DoD and its agents to making or authorizing expenditures or obligations that do not exceed the available appropriations or funds.
+Additionally, the DoD or its agents may not contract or obligate for the payment of money before an appropriation is made available for that contract or obligation unless otherwise authorized by law.
+As stated in 31 U.S.C. § 1517 (2004), the DoD and its agents are prohibited from making or authorizing expenditures of obligations exceeding an apportionment or the amount permitted by prescribed regulations.
 According to 31 U.S.C. § 1351 (2004), if an officer or employee of an executive agency violates the Antideficiency Act (ADA), the head of the agency must report immediately to the President and Congress all relevant facts and a statement of actions taken.
-During FY 2015, DoD reported four ADA violations.
+During FY 2016, the DoD reported 45 ADA violations within four completed cases.

-DoD Regulation 7000.14-R, "Financial Management Regulation," volume 14, chapter 7, "Antideficiency Act Report," November 2010, limits the time from identification to reporting of ADA violation to 15 months.
-Twelve investigations of potential ADA violations have been open for more than 15 months.
+DoD Regulation 7000.14-R, "Financial Management Regulation," volume 14, chapter 7, "Antideficiency Act Report," establishes time-frames for identifying and reporting ADA violations.
+The regulation states that the formal investigation and reporting on ADA violations should take no more than 15 months.
+Nine investigations of potential ADA violations have been open for more than 15 months.